-Services like Google can accelerate the availability of information and reduce the 17-year gap between science and the application in clinical practice (3) if it's used correctly.
+Services like Google can accelerate the availability of information and reduce the 17-year gap between science and its application in clinical practice (3) if it’s used correctly.

 If Google is suppressing some information in the name of safety they may be inadvertently slowing down innovation in the process.

-Examples of how the search engine results have changed
+Examples of how search engine results have changed

 With this backdrop, let’s now consider some real-world examples.